© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 One of three cairns on Three Barrows, Ugborough Moor is a scheduled monument protected by Historic England under reference 1013029.
 View the official record →

-One of three cairns on Three Barrows, Ugborough Moor is a Bronze Age burial monument situated on the upland moorland of Devon.
+One of three cairns on Three Barrows, Ugborough Moor, is a Bronze Age burial monument located on open moorland in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013029.

 One of three cairns on Three Barrows, Ugborough Moor is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013029.